 - Longer Hours– Too much of anything is usually not good.
 We are working more than ever.
-Not many people still work just 9-5 anymore and at a lot of jobs you have to prepare for work when your not working.
+Not many people still work just 9-5 anymore and at many jobs you need to prepare for work when at home.
 What the hell right?
 We don’t even get paid for all that extra time we dedicate.
 Then throw in the commute to and from work and there’s an even bigger chunk of time out of our day.
 Full-time work is way over 40hrs a week in modern times for most individuals.
 On top of that, we stress about work when we’re not even there.
 Can someone show me the off button, please?

 - No or Little Advancement Opportunity– Not many people are happy facing the sad truth that in their current job they have little to no chance of getting promoted.
-That in itself is demoralizing.
+That is demoralizing.
 I don’t know many people who would want to be stuck in the same paying job until they retire knowing that no matter how hard they work they won’t reap additional benefits other than the 3% annual raise that barely if even keeps up with inflation.

 - Under-Appreciated– No one is happy working somewhere that they are under appreciated.
-If you do a great job on a project or whatever it may be if you’re not appreciated for what you do then you won’t have satisfaction in your job.
+When you do a great job on a project or whatever task you complete and are not appreciated for what you accomplished then you won’t have satisfaction in your job.
 At least not for very long.

-- Fear of Losing Your Job– Just the fear of losing your job is enough to hate your job.
+- Fear of Losing Your Job– Just the fear of losing your job is enough to make you hate your job.
 Companies downsize every day and ship our jobs overseas constantly.
 This is a fact that many of us know all too well.
-It’s hard not to hate a job if your not sure whether or not you will have it tomorrow.
+It’s hard not to hate a job if you’re not sure whether you will have it tomorrow.
 The worst is when an employee must train their less experienced replacement and if they don’t, they lose out on severance and any other benefits that may be coming their way.

-- Stress Stress Stress-If you are constantly stressed at your job then it’s very likely you will hate it and that stress will pour over into other aspects of your life.
-When we are stressed all the time we actually will die at a younger age and are more prone to health issues.
-Anxiety and depression, and heart issues are just a couple things to name.
+- Stress Stress Stress-If you are constantly stressed at your job then it’s highly likely you will suffer, and that stress will pour over into other aspects of your life.
+When we are stressed all the time we die at a younger age and are more prone to health issues.
+Anxiety, depression, and heart issues are just a couple things to name.
 For your own sake don’t let stress at work literally kill you.
 It doesn’t matter if you make decent money if you’re stressed out like crazy at work all the time because if you die before you retire what is the point of saving all those years?
 Let me tell you, THERE IS NONE!!!
-If your in this type of situation then get out.
-Believe me, I was there once I know how bad it is.
+If you’re in this type of situation then get out.
+Believe me, I was there once I know how it can be.

 The U.S Uses Highest Percentage Of Anti psychotic Drugs In The World!

 This is kind of scary.
 Did you know that 1 in 6 people are on a psychiatric drug of some kind and this is only increasing?
 I believe that the reason for this is because of our jobs.
 Think about it.
 Back in the day a single person could work and afford to take care of a family of 6 or more easily no matter where they worked.
-They could buy a house, new car, boat, whatever else they needed, retired at the right age and actually have money to live out the rest of their days. (not in the great depression obviously)
+They could buy a house, new car, boat, whatever else they needed, retire at the right age and actually have money left over to live out the rest of their days.
+(Not in the great depression obviously)

-If you think about it like that then it makes perfect sense that we use the highest percentage of psychiatric drugs in the world and we pay the most for prescription drugs so the cost has nothing to do with it.
+If you think about it like that then it makes perfect sense that we use the highest percentage of psychiatric drugs in the world and we pay the most for prescription drugs, so the cost has nothing to do with it.
 We use these drugs just to cope with our existence.
 There’s a study out that states psychiatric drugs kill more people than heroin.
 That means it’s pretty obvious these drugs are not good for us.
-I fear that if the job environment for the average American doesn’t get better soon then things will only be worse.
+I fear that if the job environment for the average American doesn’t get better soon then things will only become worse.

 Is There Any Hope?

-It seems there may be hope yet for American workers.
+It seems there may yet be hope for American workers.
 Corporations are starting to slowly change things to better suit their employees and no it’s not because they care about any one of us more than before so don’t get that idea.
-The reason they are doing this is plain and simple $money$.
+The reason they are doing this is plain and simple.
+Money.
 They are finally realizing that unhappy employees are not as productive as happy employees and it’s affecting their bottom line.
-No shit ya think?
-Even a dumb teenager could tell you that.
+No really ya think?
+Even a teenager could tell you that.